19 essential photography composition rules for creative photos

 8. Differential (selective) Focus photography

-A great way to direct the viewer’s eye to exactly where you want them to look, at the main subject of your photograph, is to use differential focus (also known as selective focus).
+Differential focus in composition directs the viewer’s eye to where you want them to look, the main subject of your photograph.

-To achieve differential focus, ensure that your main subject is sharply in focus with a narrow depth of field.
-The blurred background contrasts with the in focus subject, so the subject holds your attention.
+To achieve differential focus in photos, focus on your main subject and blur the background with a narrow depth of field.
+The blurred background (see composition technique no. 12) contrasts with the in focus subject, so the subject holds your attention.

-Differential focus is a well known photography composition technique that’s especially popular in portrait photography.
+Differential focus, also known as selective focus, is a well known photography composition technique, especially popular in portrait photography.

 Photography composition ebook